INFOGRAPHIC: The Mobile Advertising Ecosystem Explained

 We are in the post-PC era, and soon billions of consumers will be carrying around Internet-connected mobile devices for up to 16 hours a day.
 Mobile audiences have exploded as a result.

+Millenial Media, a big mobile ad network, announced its acquisition of another mobile ad network, Jumptap, earlier this week.
+Consolidation is finally happening in the mobile ad world.

-So, mobile advertising should be a bonanza, right?
-Not exactly.
-It has been a bit slow off the ground, and its growth trajectory is not clear cut.
-Part of the reason is that the mobile ad ecosystem is not as strictly delineated as the desktop ecosystem.
+So, mobile advertising will be a bonanza, right?
+Not necessarily.
+It has been a bit slow off the ground, and its growth trajectory is still not clear cut.
+It’s still a Wild West.
+Part of the reason is that the mobile ad ecosystem is not as standardized and seamless as the desktop ecosystem.
 In mobile advertising, the rules of the road change with different combinations of device, wireless operator, and operating system.

 In a recent report from BI Intelligence on, we explain the complexities and fractures of the ecosystem.
 We specifically examine the central and dynamic roles played by mobile ad networks, demand side platforms, mobile ad exchanges, real-time bidding, agencies, brands, and new companies hoping to upend the traditional banner ad.